cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - Nenc: The length in bytes of an encapsulated key produced by this KEM
   - Npk: The length in bytes of an encoded public key for this KEM

-* A Key Derivation Function:
+* A Key Derivation Function (KDF):
   - Hash(m): Compute the cryptographic hash of input message `m`
   - Extract(salt, IKM): Extract a pseudorandom key of fixed length from input keying material `IKM` and an optional byte string `salt`
   - Expand(PRK, info, L): Expand a pseudorandom key `PRK` using optional string `info` into `L` bytes of output keying material
+  - Nb: The block size of the Hash function in bytes
-  - Nh: The output size of the Hash and Extract functions in octets
+  - Nh: The output size of the Hash and Extract functions in bytes

 * An AEAD encryption algorithm {{!RFC5116}}:
   - Seal(key, nonce, aad, pt): Encrypt and authenticate plaintext